Log Home Package

 - We are not high pressure, we aren't going to talk you into a full log if you really need or want a half log.
 We offer both so it is your choice.

-- You want to buy from people who care about your new home, appreciate your business and will service you in the years to come.
+- You want to buy from people who want to help you, appreciate your business and will service you in the years to come.

 - You want a log home company who can customize standard plans or draw completely new plans and not pay extra in the end for that.
 You want kitchen and bath designers on staff to help coordinate the finished project.